kongjun18/nvim-config/README.md

 Every time open or write file belong to project, Vim will generate ctags and gtags incrementally.

 Sometimes, gutentags fails to generate gtags or ctags file and produce warning.
 You can type `:DebugGutentags` to see log, fix the problem and type `:UndebugGutags` to disable messages.
 In most case, delete gtags file fix all problems.
-All tags reside on ~/.config/.cache/tags.
+All tags are stored in ~/.config/.cache/tags.
 I write a function `tools#rm_gtags(dir)` to delete gtags.
 To delete gtags of current project, type the following line:

 ```vim
 :call tools#rm_gtags(asyncrun#get_root('%'))